run-ai/docs/docs/developer/cluster-api/submit-rest.md

 3. See [Submitting a Workload via YAML](submit-yaml.md) for explanation about the YAML-based workload

-Run: `runai list workloads` to see the new Workload.
+Run: `runai list jobs` to see the new Workload.

 Run: `kubectl delete -f job1.yaml` to delete the Workload.